acend/helm-basics-training/content/en/docs/_index.md

 ### Task: Techlab Setup

-Make sure you have access to a Kubernetes cluster and `kubectl` is configured to use the right context.
+Make sure you have access to the Mobiliar `dev` Kubernetes cluster and `kubectl` is configured to use the right context.

+{{< onlyWhenNot mobi >}}
 For the following labs we are going to create a namespace.
 You can choose any name, we suggest using e.g. your username.
-In the labs we are going to use `[NAMESPACE]` as a placeholder for your created namespace.

-{{% alert title="Tip" color="warning" %}}
-Each time you see a `[NAMESPACE]` somewhere in a command, replace it with your chosen namespace name.
-{{% /alert %}}
+You can create your namespace with:
+{{< /onlyWhenNot >}}

 {{< onlyWhen mobi >}}
 We already created a namespace for you.
+The name of your namespace is equal to your Mobi U-Account `u....` and has been placed in the Project `?`.
-But just to see it again, a namespace in Kubernetes can be created with:
+Just to see it again, a namespace in Kubernetes can be created with:

 {{< /onlyWhen >}}

 ```bash
 kubectl create namespace [NAMESPACE]
 ```
+In the labs we are going to use `[NAMESPACE]` as a placeholder for your namespace.

+{{% alert title="Tip" color="warning" %}}
+Each time you see a `[NAMESPACE]` somewhere in a command, replace it with your chosen namespace name.
+{{% /alert %}}